ARCAD-Software/microservices-vscode/docs/rule.md

 # Rules in ARCAD Transformer Microservices

-In ARCAD Transformer Microservices, **Rules** represent business logic that should be extracted and reused by other components.
+In ARCAD Transformer Microservices, the **Rules** represent business logic that should be extracted and reused by other components.

 Each rule links to an extraction analysis associated with a business rule, enabling reuse and externalization.